mmphego/smart-queue-monitoring-system/README.md

-# Smart Queuing System -- Project
+# Smart Queue Monitoring System - Project

 This project demonstrates how to detect people in queues (in order to redirect them to shortest queue) using inference on pre-trained neural network with Intel OpenVINO framework.